Baseline: Operation-Based Evolution and Versioning of Data: Introduction

 Data changes in multiple dimensions.
 Data changes over time, indeed often that is the whole point.
 Data changes over space between replicas and variant copies.
 Data also changes in meaning: as needs and understanding evolve so must the shape and interpretation of the data.
 In practice we handle these different dimensions of change with different technologies embodying different abstractions.
 Programming languages, file systems, and databases all have distinct ways of managing data change over time.
 There are many different techniques for distributing, replicating, and collaborating on data, although surprisingly few for version control of data.
 There is a plethora of tools to assist in evolving the schema of databases, but in practice it often requires ad hoc programming.

-Baseline is a research project to develop a general purpose mechanism for data change in all these dimensions, and to provide it conveniently to both programs and humans.
+Baseline is a research project to develop a general purpose mechanism for data change in all these dimensions, and to provide it conveniently to both programs and users.
 To ground this research we first surveyed one of the most problematic aspects of data change: schema evolution.
 In \textit{Schema Evolution in Interactive Programming Systems}~\cite{challenge-problems} we and others formulated a suite of challenge problems across a range of contexts, including traditional database programming as well as live front-end programming, model-driven development, and collaboration in computational documents.
-These problems have guided our work and are used as examples in the rest of the paper.

 Systems that manage change split into \textit{state-based} and \textit{operation-based} approaches~\cite{diff3, Shapiro11}.
 State-based approaches observe only the before and after of changes, while operation-based approaches record the execution of a set of possible operations.
 The benefit of state-based approaches is that since they observe from the outside they more easily interoperate with existing tools.
 The benefit of operation-based approaches is that they can capture user intentions more accurately than can be inferred from the states.
 For example comparing states of a table schema, a move followed by a rename is indistinguishable from a delete followed by an insert, but that makes a big difference to the data.